-Fig. 4 – Trends in A/I value with increasing bleach time for Nps at a) 250 cm, b) 500 cm and c) 1450 cm.
+Fig. 5 – Trends in A/I value with increasing bleach time for Nps at a) 250 cm, b) 500 cm and c) 1450 cm.
 Dots show individual replicates; bars show means of all replicates at each time and depth point.
+Where data are absent, this is because experiments of this duration were not carried out, with the exception of 360 hours at 500 cm, where none of the samples had resolved A-Ile peaks.
 An increase in A/I is observed between 24-48 hours at 250 cm, while bleaching has no clear effect on A/I at 500 cm and 1450 cm.

 Based on the results of these extended bleaching experiments, a 48 hour NaOCl exposure was chosen for the rest of the samples in the study, as this treatment is sufficient to isolate the intra-crystalline fraction of amino acids in Nps.